Strongest Storm of the Season - KION546

 ***HIGH WIND WARNING***

-… for the Santa Cruz Mountains and Northern Monterey Bay from 7PM Tuesday until 7AM Wednesday.

-South winds 25 to 35 mph with gusts up to 60 mph expected, locally up to 70 mph in southwest facing slopes and coastal areas.

-… for the Santa Lucia Range/Los Padres National Forecast, Southern Monterey Bay and the Big Sur Coast from 7PM Tuesday until 1PM Wednesday
+… for the Santa Lucia Range/Los Padres National Forecast, Southern Monterey Bay and the Big Sur Coast until 1PM Wednesday

 -South winds 25 to 35 mph with gusts up to 60 mph expected, locally up to 70 mph in southwest facing slopes and coastal areas.